Clinton County, Ohio: Recreation

 Clinton County is home to Cowan Lake State Park, where outdoor recreationalists enjoy fishing, swimming, boating, hiking, bicycling, camping, and wildlife viewing.
 The northwestern border of Clinton County is formed by Caesar Creek Lake, which is part of Caesar Creek State Park.
 Fossil hunting is popular here, in addition to similar activities enjoyed at Cowan Lake.

 Wilmington College in Wilmington has several NCAA Division III athletic programs, whose events can be attended by the public.
 The city is also the home of the Clinton County Corn Festival.

-Clinton County is firmly within the Cincinnati market for professional sports.
-Many residents are supporters of the Cincinnati Reds and the Cincinnati Bengals.
-Cincinnati is a one-hour or less drive away for nearly all Clinton County residents.

 Transportation

 Interstate 71 crosses the northern third of the county, trending northeast to southwest and connecting Clinton County to Columbus, Ohio and Cincinnati.
 Clinton County is part of the Cincinnati-Middletown-Wilmington Combined Statistical Area, although there is little true urban activity in the county.
 U.S. Route 68 is the major north–south route through the county, while U.S. Route 22 runs east–west.
 Several other state and local highways serve the residents of Clinton County.
 Clinton Field is a public use airport located four nautical miles (7 km) northwest of the central business district of Wilmington.